 If you’re looking for something to pair with a rolling suitcase, this is also the perfect bag for that, thanks to the genius trolley sleeve!

 And lastly, if you’re looking for a functional bag to just replace your existing work bag (i.e. look more professional and carry all of the things), this is it.

-Pro Tip: Keep an eye out for their discount sales–they happen every once in a while!
-Having said that, the sale typically applies to suitcases and not the Metro Collection.
+Pro Tip: Ready to buy?
+Keep an eye out for their discount sales–they happen every once in a while!
+If there’s no sale going on, you can also try using ‘CLAIM5‘ for 5% or more off! 😉

 Monos Metro Duffel or Metro Backpack?